 From Tybee it’s a short boat trip to the mysterious Ossabaw Island, whose 13 miles of sand are open to the public from sunrise to sunset, but since Ossabaw is a heritage preserve, visitors can’t go beyond the dunes unless they sign up for something improving, like a creative retreat, indigo workshop, or an archaeology dig.
 (Sign up in advance.)

 The ferry from St. Mary’s, on the Georgia mainland, to Cumberland Island might as well be a rocket, because it takes you to somewhere so gloriously other.
-16 miles long and extending almost as far south as Florida, the island contains the largest federally designated wilderness area in the contiguous US; maritime forests, marshes, uncombed beaches, and wild horses whose bloodlines can be traced back to the stables of the King of Arabia.
+16 miles long and extending almost as far south as Florida, the island contains one of the largest barrier island Wilderness Areas in the country; maritime forests, marshes, uncombed beaches, and wild horses whose bloodlines can be traced back to the stables of the King of Arabia.
 You’ll need to make reservations, as visitor numbers are limited, and then come up with excuses for why you’re not able to leave. – Joe Furey

 Join Joe Furey on the South Atlantic coast, as he discovers the ways of an African-American community with its own unique identity and culture.